Return to the Newsroom

 Medical examination

-However, signing an employment contract is not the only obligation of either of the parties.
-The employee must undergo a pre-employment medical examination before the commencement of the employment.
-The employer can have their own contractual provider of occupational health services or, if only category-1 work is carried out (i.e. non-risky work where an adverse effect on health can be expected only in exceptional cases), occupational health services can also be provided by a physician (i.e. usually the general practitioner) of the employee in question.
-For these purposes, it is advisable for the employer to create their own form which the doctor fills in after the examination.
+However, to sign an employment contract is not the only obligation of either of the parties.
+The employee must undergo a pre-employment medical examination before the commencement of employment.
+The employer can have its own contractual provider of occupational health services or, if only category-1 work is carried out at it (i.e., non-risky work where an adverse effect on health can be expected only in exceptional cases), occupational health services can also be provided by a physician (i.e., usually the general practitioner) of the employee in question.
+For these purposes, it is advisable for the employer to create its own form which the doctor fills in after the examination.

 Employees are required to undergo regular medical examinations depending on the category of work they perform.
 As the number of employees increases, it may become more difficult for employers to control the periodicity of medical examinations.
 It is possible to outsource all the administration related to medical examinations, including keeping track of dates and ensuring that examinations are completed.